-The village of Deir el-Medina is a unique residential complex from ancient Egypt.
 Craftsmen lived and worked here, forging and decorating the royal rock tombs in the Valley of the Kings.
+Visiting it is part of our all-inclusive Egypt vacation packages.

 Artists and workers working to build a resting place for their rulers lived here in isolation, so that the choice of the pharaohs' burial places would remain secret.
 All products, materials and food were supplied to them by donkey caravans by order of the royal administration.
 It did happen that caravans and payments did not arrive on time and such a situation took place during the reign of Ramesses III (1183/82 - 1152/51), when the first strike ever recorded, broke out in the village for this reason.